ironbar/arc25/docs/modeling/Iteration_04_first_steps_with_code.md

 One interesting implementation would be to have independent services for: inference, fine-tuning and running code.
 And a master process would call this services, this master process would be very light because all the heavy work will be handed to the services.

+### DSL definition

+- There needs to be a document that describes the DSL, it might be a docstring in the python module.
+- Polymorphism (functions that receive different data types) will make for a more simple DSL
+- All primitive functions need tests
+- All primitive functions need training samples of how to use them, we will use them to fine-tune the LLM.
+- The training samples should have different levels of complexity.
+There should be very simple examples with just one primitive function, and more complex examples with multiple primitive functions.
+I might need some criteria to validate training samples, for example I could test what would happen if removing lines of code and if the output does not change it means those lines are not necessary.
+- LLMs could be helpful to generate new training samples (This was done in the [Transduction and induction](https://arxiv.org/abs/2411.02272) paper).
+- I could use my own [DSL](https://github.com/ironbar/omni-arc/blob/main/omniarc/dsl.py) from ARC24 as a start point.

+The idea is to define a first version of the DSL, train a first model on it and see how it performs on inference.

 ## Results

 ## Conclusion